-Regis College's dental hygiene program (formerly the Mount Ida dental hygiene program) offers both associate's and bachelor's degrees for students who are passionate about helping patients improve and maintain good oral health.
+Regis College's dental hygiene program offers both associate's and bachelor's degrees for students who are passionate about helping patients improve and maintain good oral health.
 Our program has exceptional board completion and job placement rates.
 RDH licensure requires numerous written and clinical state and federal examinations and historically Regis College dental hygiene students have been highly successful.

 As one of the preeminent dental hygiene programs in New England, our students receive a strong foundation in biomedical sciences while gaining practical training experience in the state-of-the-art Regis College Dental Center located in Waltham, MA.
 Furthermore, our program is accredited by the Commission on Dental Accreditation (CODA).
 Upon enrolling, you'll be immersed in the atmosphere of an active dental hygiene practice and gain hands-on experience as a dental hygienist.
 After your third year of study, you'll be eligible to apply for licensure as a dental hygienist.

 The Regis College dental hygiene program and the Regis College Dental Center practices and employs current infection control policies with all aspects of patient care.

 Dental hygienists are some of the most in-demand health care workers in the United States.
 The career outlook of American dental hygienists is impressive with an estimated annual growth rate of 9% and an average salary of approximately $77,000 per year.
 In addition to a positive career outlook, dental hygiene is a rewarding career that allows you to interact with a large population of patients and improve their oral health and overall well-being.